davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 1200-1300ºC [e.g. @OReilly2010; @Fischer2010], corresponds to
 steady-state geotherms of 70-80 mW/m^2.

-### Discussion

-The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the pre-eruption depth of the Crystal Knob xenoliths.
-For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-15 km within the mantle lithosphere.
+The integration of depth constraints on the xenolith samples from multiple sources gives a broad set of constraints on the depth of the Crystal Knob xenoliths within the mantle lithosphere at the time of their eruption.
+For reasonable slopes of the sub-Salinian geotherm, the range of temperatures in the sample set indicates sourcing over a depth range of 5-10 km within the mantle lithosphere.
 These depths must be greater than 30 km, the depth to the Moho, and less than 60-90 km based on the composition-dependent lower limit of the spinel stability field.
-Ca-in-olivine barometry largely confirms these constraints but provides little added information within these broad boundaries.
-Model depths prepared from steady-state geotherms of 45-55 km are squarely within the boundaries of the spinel stability field, but the accuracy of this extrapolation si uncertain.

-The uncertainty of reconstructing depth based on values of surface heat flow provides motivation for improved thermal modeling.
+Ca-in-olivine barometry suggests a tighter set of constraints near the center of the spinel stability field.
+Model depths of 45-55 km prepared from steady-state geotherms agree with this assessment.
+Given the bias in both Ca-in-olivine and heat-flow measurements to shallower depths, we take the depth range of 50-70 km as a likely source region for the
+We next turn
+to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.

+### The origin of the Crystal Knob volcanic pipe

+Extension in the lower crust?
+Of family with small eruptive episodes such as Coyote Creek (based on eruptive age)

+Fossil heating event affecting CK-4 LREE.
+This is not the most recent perturbation because it's not reflected in the major element thermometers